boryspaulewicz/bhsdtr/Readme.md

-# This package is still in the active development stage
+# This package is in the stage of active development

 # NEWS 2020 02 17